-There are many benefits of going barefoot, and they help me feel confident about allowing my daughter ample playtime outdoors without her shoes on.
-Yup, I’m THAT, mom–the mom that lets her little scallywag of a child storm the playground with her bare feet.
-To your surprise, you will hear me happily proclaim, “sure,” when she asks if she can take her shoes off while on a hike or jump in a puddle.
+Going barefoot has many benefits that help me feel confident about allowing my daughter ample playtime outdoors without her shoes on.
+Yup, I’m THAT mom.
+The mom that most parents stare at disapprovingly whenever I allow my little scallywag of a child to storm the playground with her bare feet.
+To the surprise of many onlookers, I’m also the mom who will happily proclaim, “Sure,” when my daughter asks if she can take her shoes off while hiking or jumping in a puddle.

 Benefits of Walking Barefoot for Children and Adults